Managing a Large Vendor Network

 Challenges of Managing a Complex Vendor Network

-While a diverse vendor ecosystem offers numerous benefits, managing a large number of suppliers can also present significant challenges:
+While a diverse vendor ecosystem offers numerous benefits, managing a large number of suppliers can also present significant challenges.
+Some of these challenges may include:

 • Increased Complexity: Tracking contracts, payments, performance, and communication across numerous suppliers can quickly become overwhelming and inefficient.